bmegha98/30-Days-of-Code/README.md

 5. Given an integer,n , print its first 10  multiples.
 Each multiple nxi  (where 1<=i<=10) should be printed on a new line in the
 form: n x i = result.
+6. Given a string,S , of length N that is indexed from 0 to N-1, print its even-indexed and odd-indexed characters as  space-separated strings on a single line (see the Sample below for more detail).